Azure/azure-powershell/src/RecoveryServices/RecoveryServices/help/Az.RecoveryServices.md

 Updates an Azure Site Recovery replication policy.

 ### [Update-AzRecoveryServicesAsrProtectionContainerMapping](Update-AzRecoveryServicesAsrProtectionContainerMapping.md)
-Update the ASR protection container mapping.
+Update the Azure site recovery protection container mapping.

 ### [Update-AzRecoveryServicesAsrProtectionDirection](Update-AzRecoveryServicesAsrProtectionDirection.md)
 Updates the replication direction for the specified replication protected item or recovery plan.
 Used to re-protect/reverse replicate a failed over replicated item or recovery plan.